dakshshah96/awesome-startup-credits/README.md

 - [Create@Alibaba Cloud](https://www.alibabacloud.com/startup) - Create@Alibaba Cloud is a global program focused on accelerating business success for startups.
 - [Oracle Global Startup Ecosystem](https://www.oracle.com/startup/) - The Oracle Global Startup Ecosystem works with startups at various stages, from founders in university-affiliated incubators to early stage to scaleups.
 - [Clever Bootstrap Program](https://www.clever-cloud.com/en/early-stage) - Clever Cloud is an IT automation platform focused on developer's efficiency and time to market.
 The Clever Bootstrap Program provides startups with training, support and a 90% discount for the first three months.
 Then a 10% discount is applied on your first apps for an unlimited amount of time.
+- [Scaleway (free credit)](https://www.scaleway.com/en/) - Scaleway is an Iliad Group brand supplying a range of pioneering cloud infrastructure covering a full range of services for professionals: public cloud services with Scaleway Elements, private infrastructure with Scaleway Datacenter and bare-metal cloud services with Online by Scaleway.
+Scaleway provide €500 of free credit* valid until the end of the month to try our cloud products.
+Sign up now and test for free our products and services, which include Cloud Instances, GPU Instances, Load Balancer and Object Storage.

 ### Cloud Database